juju/docs/src/en/commands.md

    'user' is specified then the connection is made to that user account;
    otherwise, the default 'ubuntu' account, created by Juju, is used.

-   The optional command is executed on the remote machine.
-Any output is sent back to the user.
-Screen-based programs require the default of '--pty=true'.
+   The optional command is executed on the remote machine, and any output is sent back to the user.
+If no command is specified, then an interactive shell session will be initiated.

+   When "juju ssh" is executed without a terminal attached, e.g. when piping the output of another command into it, then the default behavior is to not allocate a pseudo-terminal (pty) for the ssh session; otherwise a pty is allocated.
+This behavior can be overridden by explicitly specifying the behavior with "--pty=true" or "--pty=false".

    The SSH host keys of the target are verified.
 The --no-host-key-checks option can be used to disable these checks.
 Use of this option is not recommended as it opens up the possibility of a man-in-the-middle attack.